 - Savannah’s success with creating a disaster recovery plan, a much-needed action amongst many coastal communities.

-- Chronic events, such as “sunny-day flooding,” which affect cities like Charleston, SC.
+- Recurring events, such as “sunny-day flooding,” which affect cities like Charleston, SC.

 - Several innovative projects in disaster planning and recovery from Masters and Doctorate students from across the nation, including MIT.